chuck-stein/libzy/README.md

 - dynamically load album results as the user scrolls
 - organize packages better, probably based on GithubBrowser sample
 - remove unnecessary logs
+- search through inline TODOs and delete any that are already done
 - *********** use adamint update to push new access token to Spotify API wrapper via SharedPreferencesListener

 ## Planned Features